Adamancia Vault

 Link a single group

-Same name, one cluster
+Same name, one shared plan

 Groups you don't link simply stay independent, so you keep full control over what syncs.